danylozemlianyi/tsvikli/README.md

 #### Config file

-Connections and users can be specified in [config.yaml](config.yaml).
-Follow templates from the file.
+Connections and users can be specified in `config.yaml` file in root of the project.
+Follow [example](example.config.yaml) to create your own file.

 ### Deployment